 Picanha.
 Ever heard of it?
 Yeah, me neither.
 That is up until a couple months ago from the guys over at Sous Vide Everything.
 They call her the “queen of all meats.”
 Picanha is a sirloin cap and is supremely popular in Brazil.
 Now everywhere I look on Instagram, that’s all I see.
 Picanha this, Picanha that.
 Is it worth the hype?
-Well, when I saw it at the market I had to at least give it the old college try.
+Well, today, we’re going to cook Picanha Sous Vide.

 🔪Prep Time 5 minutes